 Boom and bust economics – a situation in which a period of great prosperity or rapid economic growth is abruptly followed by one of economic decline.

-‘Arguably, irresponsible leading of the early 2000s lead boom and bust by the end of the decade.’
+‘Arguably, irresponsible lending of the early 2000s led to boom and bust by the end of the decade.’

 Stagnation – lack of activity, growth or development.

 ‘In the early part of the decade, many countries in Europe suffered from stagnation.’